aws-samples/cfn101-workshop/content/prerequisites/cloud9/index.md

 ## Overview

 [AWS Cloud9](https://aws.amazon.com/cloud9/) is a cloud-based IDE that lets you write, run, and debug your code with just a browser.
 It includes a code editor, debugger, and terminal.
-Since your Cloud9 IDE is cloud-based, you can do labs from your office, home, or anywhere using an internet-connected machine.
+Since your Cloud9 IDE is cloud-based, you can run labs from your office, home, or anywhere using an internet-connected machine.

 For the best experience with the workshop and minimal setup effort we recommend using it to run this workshop because it